 The Media and Content APIs support OAuth2 bearer authentication.

-here, which you can use to issue access tokens, either using the
+You can obtain a client_id and client_secret here, which you can use to issue access tokens, either using the

 regular Authorization Code Grant (for web apps), Implicit Grant (for